maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 I document my progress in this post: programming tasks, and notes about things that made an impression.

+## Day 49 - Automate Job Application

+Automate LinkedIn job application (template) code 💼:  [Automate Job Applications](https://replit.com/@maryletteroa/automate-job-applications)

+Used XPaths generously, and also `time.sleep()` function which waits for the page to load before executing the next part of the code

 ## Day 48 - Game Clicker Bot

 Cookie world domination here 🍪: [Game Clicker Bot](https://replit.com/@maryletteroa/game-cliker-bot)